 We’ve just got back from five days in Porto.
 OMG.
 We’re going to start this post by saying that Porto is brilliant.
 It’s too good.
 After our trip there, we haven’t stopped telling everyone we know that they HAVE to go.
-Porto is in the top 5 countries we’ve ever visited, easily.
+Porto is in the top 5 cities we’ve ever visited, easily.

 This blog is going to be a little highlights reel of our five days in Porto.
 We did far too much there to cover everything!
 Also, we’re not going to include eating and drinking in Porto, our day trip to the historical city of Guimarães, or our day in Porto’s neighbouring city, Vila Nova de Gaia.
 They all deserved their own blog posts.